Wyko/essential_deathworlders/content/books/good-training/10-essayons.md

 "Aww, I think Sikes made a new friend!"

-"Bro," said Titan, "If he’s good at demo…"
+"Bro," said Titan, "If he’s good at demo..."

 "Yup."
 Rebar was already planning it out on his tablet.
 "I think we’ve discovered what Daar is for.
 Let’s go watch and make sure."